home-assistant/developers.home-assistant/docs/api/websocket.md

 ### Error handling during service calls and translations

-When a `ServiceValidationError` (`service_validation_error`) exception was raised during a websocket service call.
-A stack trace is printed to the logs at debug level only.
-Raising `HomeAssistantError` (`home_assistant_error`) or subclass exception will still print a full stack trace to the logs.
+The JSON below shows an example of an error response.
+If `HomeAssistantError` error (or a sub class of `HomeAssistantError`) is handled, translation information, if set, will be added to the response.

-During a websocket service calls translations are supported for `HomeAssistantError` and its subclasses.
-When a `translation_key` is set by the caller of the exception this, the keys `translation_domain` and `translation_placeholders` will be added to the error response.
+When handling `ServiceValidationError` (`service_validation_error`) a stack trace is printed to the logs at debug level only.

 ```json
 {